 Rotterdam used to have a lot of cinemas but most of them slowly disappeared from the streets.
-Some only to remain in name, like Thalia and Calypso.
-Youngsters visit it now and they probably don’t even know what the venue was before the space was turned into a club or a new apartment building.
+Some only to remain by name, like Thalia and Calypso.
+People visit it now and they probably don’t even know what it was before the space was turned into a club or a new apartment building.
 See video for some info about this (in Dutch).

-The surviving theatres Lantaren Venster (LV) and Cinerama are the two left standing with an alternative programme besides the mainstream Pathé at Schouwburgplein or down south.
-But lucky us, new cinema Kino just opened which is at LV’s previous address in the west.
+The surviving theatres Lantaren Venster (LV) and Cinerama are the two left standing with an alternative program besides the mainstream Pathé.
+But lucky us, new cinema Kino also opened which is at LV’s previous address.

-Whereas LV has alternative arthouse movies (Spanish movies, Italian oldies, gay-minded films and retrospectives), Kino has a program combined of art house, classics, blockbusters and shorts.
-Cinerama also shows movies with a commercial edge, e.g. from the hit Slumdog Millionaire to the latest Alien: Covenant.
+Whereas LV has alternative arthouse movies (Spanish movies, Italian oldies, gay-minded films and retrospectives), Kino has a program consisting of art house, classics, blockbusters and shorts.
+Cinerama also shows commercial movies, e.g. from the hit Slumdog Millionaire to Aqua Man.

-Cinerama, with their unique box office replaced the huge marquee for a smaller one which is how it originally looked like.
-The place is also upgraded some time ago so it can hold more movie loving visitors.
+Cinerama with their unique box office replaced the huge marquee for a smaller one which is how it originally looked like.
+The place is also upgraded some time ago so it can hold more movie-loving visitors.
 Some halls have bigger chairs and offer more legroom.

 All three have nice cafés to hang around before/after the movie and are frequented by a mixed and interesting crowd.
 There’s usually also a DJ on Friday and Saturday evenings so you can hang out a bit longer after the movie.

 These locations are also part of the annual International Filmfestival Rotterdam at the end of January.